dfinity/portal/docs/developer-docs/integrations/vetkeys/using-vetkeys.md

 git clone https://github.com/dfinity/examples/
 ```

 Then navigate into the directory specifically for this project.
-For the Rust implenentation, use the command:
+For the Rust implementation, use the command:

 ```
 cd examples/rust/vetkd